todormladenov/Fitness-App/README.md

 ## Accessibility Control
 * Guest users can register, browse programs and inspec program details.
-* Registered users can create programs
+* Registered users can create programs add exercises and edit them.
 * Registered users that are not owners can subscribe for programs.
 * Only the creator of a program can edit and delete it.